 The vaccine will have side effects for some people.
 A vaccine activates a person’s immune system.
 It causes the immune system to create antibodies to fight off a specific virus or bacteria.
 When your immune system goes into action, you may feel your immune system kick into gear as though it’s fighting an illness.
 This does not mean you are infected with an illness.
 It means that your immune system is working.

-People in the COVID-19 vaccine trials commonly had soreness where the shot was given, tiredness, headaches, muscle and joint aches, chills, and fever for a day or two.
-Fewer people had redness and swelling at the injection site.
+People getting the mRNA COVID-19 vaccines often have soreness where the shot was given, tiredness, headaches, muscle and joint aches, chills, and fever for a day or two.
+Fewer people have redness and swelling at the injection site.
 These are all signs that your immune system is working on its defense.
 You can get these kinds of effects after many kinds of vaccines.
 But these symptoms should last a short time.
 In comparison, COVID-19 symptoms can be severe and last much longer, and cause complications, long-term illness, and death.
 The FDA approval process makes sure that the discomfort and risks of a vaccine outweigh the risks and complications of the illness it helps prevent.

 In general, the COVID-19 vaccines are very safe.
-They have been tested on thousands of people.
+They have been tested on thousands of people and given to more than a billion people.
 Non-severe allergic reactions have happened in a few people up to 4 hours after getting the vaccine.
 The vaccine clinic may ask you to stay on-site for a period of time after you get the vaccine.
 This is to make sure you don't have an immediate reaction.

 Talk with your healthcare provider before you get a COVID-19 vaccine.
 Tell them if you have ever had an immediate reaction to any vaccine, even if the reaction was not severe.
 Your provider will help you weigh the risks and benefits of the COVID-19 vaccine for you.